 Horizon Zero Dawn

 From the studio best-known for the Killzone franchise, Horizon Zero Dawn is quite the change of pace.
 You play as Aloy of the Nora tribe in a third-person, open-world action-RPG across a vast and sprawling post-apocalyptic world overrun by large mechanical beasts resembling animals.
-It’s arguably the prettiest game ever released on a home console, but Horizon Zero Dawn is much more than just a pretty face.
+It’s an absolutely stunning game with varied environments and complex characters, but Horizon Zero Dawn is much more than just a pretty face.

 Engaging, fluid combat makes toppling the wide array of robotic beasts consistently exciting and fresh.
 The copious scavenging and crafting requirements are rewarding because of the diverse combat.
 The well-spun yarn is equal parts origin story for the captivating world and coming-of-age story for its brave heroine.
 Horizon Zero Dawn manages to hold onto its bountiful fun-factor throughout its 30-plus hour adventure, making it a standout within its cluttered genre.